-Most of the people she works with are moms, both who work and stay at home moms.
-Many of them have had their doctor to tell them to get healthy and change their diet and lifestyles, but they don’t get much help from the doctor after being told to cut out sugar and they feel overwhelmed.
+Most of the people she works with are moms, both work and stay-at-home moms.
+Many of them have had their doctor tell them to get healthy and change their diet and lifestyles, but they don't get much help from the doctor after being told to cut out sugar, and they feel overwhelmed.

-She helps her clients start with nutrition – cleaning out the processed foods and focusing on eat whole, unprocessed foods and she helps them lower their blood sugar that way.
+She helps her clients start with nutrition – cleaning out the processed foods and focusing on eating whole, unprocessed foods, and she helps them lower their blood sugar that way.
 She also works with them on portion control.

-She believes unless you have a medical need to cut out a food group, it shouldn’t be cut out.
-It’s way more important to have balance and sustainability.
-She also likes to teach her clients to imagine want to be eating when you’re 80, and eat like that now.
+She believes it shouldn't be cut out unless you have a medical need to cut out a food group.
+It's way more important to have balance and sustainability.
+She also likes to teach her clients to imagine wanting to be eating when they're 80 and eating like that now.
 Would it be an extreme diet like Paleo or Keto?
 Probably not!